ccarloscr/genespots/README.md

 ## Sample Inputs

-The Input folder contains sample files for both the table of GOIs and the GTF file.
+The Input/ folder contains example files:
+- A GTF annotation file ([dmel-all-r6.62.gtf])(Input/dmel-all-r6.62.gtf)
+- A table of GOIs (defs_degs.txt)
-Note that the GTF file should be decompressed before use.
+Make sure the GTF file is decompressed before use.

 ## Configuration

-Multiple parameters can be customized by directly editing the script:
+You can customize parameters by editing the script directly:
 - **gtfdir**: path to the GTF annotation file.
 - **clusterdir**: path to the table of genes of interest.
 - **bandwidth**: size of the sliding window.